dannyadkins/data-parallelism/README.md

  - implement async gradient updates, model parallelism, tensor parallelism, and pipeline parallelism
  - implement proper data sharding using memmapping
  - hardcode some different communication strategies like ring-allreduce

+ Notes:
+ - getting "Triton Error [CUDA]: an illegal memory access was encountered" when I try to use my custom FusedAdam kernel